zhangshuyun/gitaly/doc/virtual_storage.md

 | virtual_storage | relative_path                                                                      | storage  | generation |
 |-----------------|------------------------------------------------------------------------------------|----------|------------|
 | default         | @hashed/5f/9c/5f9c4ab08cac7457e9111a30e4664920607ea2c115a1433d7be98e97e64244ca.git | gitaly-1 | 0          |

+To fix the inconsistency, reconciler schedules `update`-type jobs to the storages missing the repository from random healthy storages with up to date replicas.

 ### Outdated Repository